Nonparametric Identification of Demand without Exogenous Product Characteristics: Theory

 Our relaxation of \Cref{eq:linear_exogenous} is motivated by three related misspecification concerns.
-First, suppose the functional form $\delta (\bar X, \xi) = X + \xi$ is correctly specified but that characteristics $X$ are chosen strategically by firms with partial knowledge of demand conditions as captured by $\xi$.
-Then $\E [\xi\mid\bar{X}]=0$ is unlikely.
+First, suppose the functional form $\delta (\bar X, \xi) = X + \xi$ is correctly specified but characteristics $\bar X$ are chosen strategically by firms with partial knowledge of demand conditions as captured by $\xi$.
+Then $\E [\xi\mid\bar{X}]=0$ is unlikely to hold.
 Second, $\xi$ may include physical product characteristics chosen by firms along with $\bar{X}$ but unobserved by the econometrician.
 Again, there is little reason they would be uncorrelated with $\bar{X}$.
-Finally, suppose the characteristics $\bar{X}$ are indeed exogenous (e.g., fully independent of $\xi$) but that the functional form of $\delta$ is not linear or does not exclude $\tilde X$: $\delta(\bar X, \xi) \neq X+\xi$.
-Then \eqref {eq:linear_exogenous} need not hold, and model-based price counterfactuals relying on \eqref{eq:linear_exogenous} may be incorrect \citep{andrews2025structural}.
-Relaxing the linear index functional form substantively weakens restrictions on the heterogeneity of causal effects of $\bar X$ on $S$ \citep{chen2025reinterpreting}.
-This relaxation also allows $\xi$ to be multi-dimensional for each product, in contrast to most models in the literature.\footnote{For instance, Appendix B of \citet{berryhaile} contains a non-separable model in which $\delta = \delta(X, \xi)$, but restricts the map coordinate-wise: $\delta_j = \delta_j(X_j,\xi_j)$ with the function increasing in $\xi_j$.
+Finally, suppose that characteristics $\bar{X}$ are fully independent of $\xi$ but that the functional form of $\delta$ is not linear or does not exclude $\tilde X$: i.e., $\delta(\bar X, \xi) \neq X+\xi$.
+Then \eqref {eq:linear_exogenous} need not hold, and model-implied price counterfactuals relying on \eqref{eq:linear_exogenous} may be incorrect \citep{andrews2025structural}.
+This in particular accommodates the view of $\xi$ as a ``statistical disturbance'' rather than an economically meaningful object, in which case $\bar{X}\indep \xi$ by definition of $\xi$ but exclusion and linearity are restrictive.\footnote{Any two random vectors $(\delta, \bar X)$ can be represented as $\delta = \tilde\delta(\bar X, \tilde\xi)$ for some $\tilde\xi \indep \bar X$ and some measurable function $\tilde\delta$---for instance by using Knothe--Rosenblatt (conditional quantile) transforms.
+In such a representation, $\tilde\xi$ need not have a straightforward economic interpretation. } Relaxing the linear index functional form substantively weakens restrictions on the heterogeneity of causal effects of $\bar X$ on $S$ \citep{chen2025reinterpreting}; it also allows $\xi$ to be multi-dimensional for each product, in contrast to most demand models in the literature.\footnote{For instance, Appendix B of \citet{berryhaile} contains a nonseparable model in which $\delta = \delta(X, \xi)$, but restricts the map coordinate-wise: $\delta_j = \delta_j(X_j,\xi_j)$ with the function increasing in $\xi_j$.
 This requires $\xi$ to be of dimension $J$, in addition to other restrictions that we remove.}